-Two magnificent African elephant heads up close and personal together in this fine art B&W photograph.
-We can see their heads, part of their ears, trunks, and entire the tusks.
+In this black and white photograph, two magnificent African elephant heads are up close together.
+We can see their heads, part of their ears, trunks, and entire tusks.
 That gives a more intimate feeling for the elephants in this black and white photograph.
 Both massive heads take the whole space of the photograph facing you.

-African elephants, Loxodonta africana, are in the category vulnerable in the IUCN list.
+African elephants, Loxodonta africana, are in the category vulnerable on the IUCN list.

 Explore our black and white portfolio for more photographs like the Two African Elephant Heads.
-In our wildlife and landscape photographs portfolios, you can purchase personal licenses and fine art prints.
+You can purchase personal licenses and wall art prints in my wildlife and landscape photographs portfolios, such as fine art paper, acrylic, Alu-Dibond, canvas, and modern metal.